wounded-pixels/dsp-playground/README.md

 * taller freq control
   * redo as draggable svg!!
   * show changing freq and amplitude
+  * drag start and end on knob with drag on channel if index matches?

 * goals - show curve on plot and let them match it
   * transparent blue and yellow? too cute?